a.k.a. The futility of trying to repair a system that was never meant for independent music.

 Hello.
 “Thalassocratie” is the opening track from Roméo Poirier’s excellent new Hotel Nota album, a song whose slow, smooth waves of warped brass make me think of hot pebbles beneath my feet, hidden Mediterranean coves and still summer nights.
 Released just last week, it’s the perfect accompaniment for the intense heatwave we’ve been experiencing here in Spain.

 The following is a rundown of my favorite tunes that came out during the past week or so.
 Click on the track titles to hear each song individually, or you can also just head over to this convenient Buy Music Club list to find them all in one place.

-That brings us to the end of this week’s newsletter.
-As always, thank you so much for reading, and I hope you enjoyed the tunes.
+And with that, we’ve once again come to the end of First Floor.
+Thank you so much for reading the newsletter, and as always, I hope you enjoyed the tunes.
 (Don’t forget, you can find them all on this handy Buy Music Club list, and if you like them, please buy them.)

 Back in two weeks,